Skip to main content

 1. Correlated statistical Monte-Carlo

-The most basic Monte-Carlo method treats each selected impact variable as a stochastic variable following certain random process.
-The random processes, not necessarily always Gaussian, can be derived either from the company’s historical data or from a larger set of industry’s data.
-Different impact variables may be assumed to be correlated to one another.
+The most basic Monte-Carlo method treats each selected impact variable as a stochastic variable following a certain random process.
+The random processes, not necessarily always Gaussian, can be derived either from the company’s historical data or from a larger set of industry data.
+Different impact variables may be assumed to be correlated with one another.

-The company can drill down each case of outcome and find the actual values of the underlying impact variables leading to either the most undesirable or the most desirable outcome such as in Chart 6 and 7.
+The company can drill down each case of outcome and find the actual values of the underlying impact variables leading to either the most undesirable or the most desirable outcome, such as in Charts 6 and 7.

 Chart 4.
 Annual percentage of bankruptcy